Topological insulators and geometry of vector bundles: Preface

 \subsection{Why topological insulators?}

-Topological insulators are unique materials that do not conduct electricity in the bulk, but support metallic states on their boundary \cite{Hasan2010}.
-These states have unusual dispersion relation and cannot be removed from the surface or realized as bulk states of a stand-alone crystal.
-There is no order parameter responsible for these properties, and topological insulators fall outside the classification of phases based on symmetries.
-Instead, they are characterized by topological invariants, which take integral values and remain unchanged during any variations of the Hamiltonian that do not close the bulk gap.
+Topological insulators are unique materials that do not conduct electricity in the bulk, but support metallic states on their boundary.
+These states have unusual dispersion relation and cannot be removed from the surface, unless the material transforms into a topologically trivial phase.
+There is no order parameter responsible for these properties, and topological insulators fall outside the Landau theory of phase transitions.
+Instead, they are characterized by topological invariants, which take integral values and remain unchanged during any variations of the Hamiltonian that do not close the bulk gap and preserve symmetry.
+These invariants and associated observable properties are studied by the topological band theory.
+More broadly, the field of topological matter includes insulators, superconductors, semimetals, metamaterials, and other systems.
+The theory of topological insulators was developed first and is now well-understood, which makes it a good place to start learning about topological physics.